wenchiehlee/GoogleSearch/instructions.md

 # Solution: Add more keys to .env and restart Search Group

 # Issue: "觀察名單未載入"
-# Solution: Ensure 觀察名單.csv is in project root with correct format
+# Solution: Ensure StockID_TWSE_TPEX.csv is in project root with correct format

 # Issue: "No MD files found"
 # Solution: Run Search Group first to generate MD files